CodeYellowBV/storybook-addon-gemini/README.md

 ## Getting Started

-First, install the addon
+First, install the addon:

 ```shell
 npm install -D storybook-addon-gemini
 ```

-Add these lines to your `addons.js` file (create this file inside your storybook config directory if needed).
+Add these lines to your `addons.js` file (create this file inside your Storybook config directory if needed).

 ```js
 import 'storybook-addon-gemini/register';